Macaé de Cima Environmental Protection Area

 Macaé de Cima Environmental Protection Area (Área de Proteção Ambiental Estadual Macaé de Cima) is a state-level environmental protection area in the state of Rio de Janeiro, Brazil.
 It protects an area of Atlantic Forest in the Serra do Mar mountains.

 Location

 The Macaé de Cima Environmental Protection Area (APA) covers an area of 35038 ha.

-33992 ha is in the southern part of the municipality of Nova Friburgo, and 1045 ha is in the north of the municipality of Casimiro de Abreu.
+33992 ha are in the southern part of the municipality of Nova Friburgo, and 1045 ha are in the north of the municipality of Casimiro de Abreu.

 The APA adjoins the municipalities of Macaé, Trajano de Morais, Bom Jardim, Cachoeiras de Macacu and Silva Jardim.

 It lies completely within the basin of the Macaé River.

 The RJ-142 highway between the cities of Nova Friburgo and Casimiro de Abreu runs through the APA beside the Macaé River.

 The APA overlaps with the Rio Bonito and Macaé de Cima municipal environmental protection areas and the Três Picos State Park.

 It is in the Central Rio de Janeiro Atlantic Forest Mosaic, created in 2006.